Skip to content

 #How fast do movies go from theaters to streaming in 2026?

 It depends on the studio.
-Paramount+ gets Paramount films in 30-45 days.
-Peacock and Max both work on roughly 45-day windows for Universal and Warner Bros. titles respectively.
-Some movies get PVOD rentals even earlier, sometimes during their theatrical run, though this varies by title.
+Paramount+ gets films in 30-45 days; Peacock and Max operate on 45-day windows.
+Some movies get PVOD rentals even before their theatrical run ends.

 #What happened to Cinema HD and similar apps?